boom-army/docs/roadmap.md

 - Improve the UX experience for Content Creators so content is a first class citizen
 - Sollet/Math Wallet/Solflare integration
 - Mobile and Tablet functionality fully operational
-- List token on main-net (dependant on incorporation)
+- List token on main-net
 - Provide a liquidity pairing on a Solana Exchange/DEX

 # Q3 2021